brettdewoody/top-x-of-y/README.md

 # TopXofY.com

-A simple app to create a collage of your most-liked Instagram photos from 2017.
+A simple app to create a collage of your most-liked Instagram photos.

 ## Project Goal

-The goal of this project is to create a simple web application, using only modern browser technologies, allowing a user to create a collage of their most-liked Instagram photos (based on likes, with comments as a tie-breaker).
+The goal of this project is to create a simple web application, using only modern browser technologies, allowing a user to create a collage of their most-liked Instagram photos.

 In addition to allowing a user to create a collage of a their most-liked photos, the app should also serve as an example of what can be built with native, modern, browser technologies.

 ## About the app

 The app is built using only HTML, CSS and JavaScript.
-There are no dependencies, third-party libraries, imports or other external resources, with the exception of the [Instragram API](https://www.instagram.com/developer/).
+There are no dependencies, and no third-party libraries, imports or other external resources are limited to the [Instragram API](https://www.instagram.com/developer/) and a single Google Font.

 The site is hosted on Github Pages.